maximeraafat/BlenderNeRF/README.md

 ## How to run NeRF

-If you have access to an NVIDIA GPU, you might want to install [Instant NGP](https://github.com/NVlabs/instant-ngp) on your own device for an optimal user experience with a GUI by following the instructions provided in their GitHub repository.
-Otherwise, you can run NeRF in a COLAB notebook on Google GPUs for free (all you need is a Google account).
+If you have access to an NVIDIA GPU, you might want to install [Instant NGP](https://github.com/NVlabs/instant-ngp#installation) on your own device for an optimal user experience, by following the instructions provided on their repository.
+Otherwise, you can run NeRF in a COLAB notebook on Google GPUs for free with a Google account.

 Open this [COLAB notebook](https://colab.research.google.com/drive/1CtF_0FgwzCZMYQzGXbye2iVS1ZLlq9Tw?usp=sharing) (also downloadable [here](https://gist.github.com/maximeraafat/122a63c81affd6d574c67d187b82b0b0)) and follow the instructions.